 From his name, I knew he was of Hanover Shoe Farms.
 I’ve read Donald P. Evans’ Hanover: The greatest name in harness racing.
 It tells the story of a Pennsylvania racing and breeding stable that the Hanover Shoe Company owners started at the turn of the 20th century.

 About ten years ago, after reading the book, I read online about Ralph Hanover who won the US pacing Triple Crown in 1983.
 He was the only Canadian-owned horse to do so.
-I learned that Ralph had lived at Grand Royal Farms near Calton, Ontario.
+I learned that Ralph had lived at Grand Royal Farms near Calton in East Elgin County, Ontario.
 It is a magnificent property, one you know has seen days of glory.
 It was past those days when I knew it, but it was still a working horse farm.
+I took riding lessons there.

 The story of Grand Royal was easy to find.
 It had been a large Standardbred stable in southwestern Ontario.
 Then it went to Thoroughbred racing.
-Then it changed hands several times and its racing days were over.
+It changed hands several times and its racing days were over.

 Finding out about Ralph Hanover proved more difficult.
 I googled and asked anyone I knew in the horse business.
 He went to Kentucky to stand at stud.
 Then he’d gone to Prince Edward Island, maybe.
 Alive?
 Nobody knew.

-Reading about Waco Hanover now, I wondered how closely related he was to Ralph.
-My go-to horse pedigree site told me Waco Hanover, born 1977, is the son of Tar Heel and Wanda Hanover.
+Reading about Waco Hanover now, I wonder how closely related he was to Ralph.
+My go-to horse pedigree site tells me Waco Hanover, born 1977, is the son of Tar Heel and Wanda Hanover.
 Tar Heel was son of Billy Direct and Leta Long.
-Wow, Billy Direct was the horse who matched Dan Patch’s record 1:55 mile in 1938.
+Wow!
+Billy Direct was the horse who matched Dan Patch’s record 1:55 mile in 1938.

 Tar Heel was Ralph Hanover’s maternal grandsire.
-Ralph was born in 1980, sired by Meadow Skipper out of Ravina Hanover.
-So Waco and Ralph’s mother are half-siblings, making Waco Ralph’s uncle.
+Ralph was born in 1980, sired by Meadow Skipper out of Ravina Hanover (by Tar Heel).
+So Ralph’s mother and Waco are half-siblings, making Waco Ralph’s sort-of uncle.

 Then I google Ralph.
 Right at the top are articles about his death in October 2008 at the age of 28.
 He lived in Dutton, West Elgin, Ontario.
 In 2008 I lived in St. Thomas, a half hour drive from Dutton.